Key takeaways

 2. Calculate your average daily balance

-Your average daily balance is the amount you owe on your card at the end of each day, divided by the number of days in your billing cycle.
+Your daily balance is the amount you owe on your card at the end of each day, and your average daily balance is all of those daily balances added up and divided by the number of days in your billing cycle.

 Your credit card balance fluctuates throughout a billing cycle based on new purchases or returns, any fees you’re assessed (such as foreign transaction fees), as well as any mid-cycle payments you make.
 If your credit card issuer uses a compounding interest formula to assess interest (as most of them do), your daily balance will also include any interest accrued from the prior day’s balance.